 Wife and Mother

 Gina currently lives with her husband and children in Texas.
 The frenetic movement of her large family across the country (relocating, commuting, and traveling for sports and music) resembles something like the Ringling Brothers meets the Partridge Family road tour.
 They have lived in New York; San Francisco, Los Angeles and Woodside, California; and Houston, Texas (twice).
-Four of her children are now in college and beyond, and her youngest child is now on the cusp of adulthood.
+He five children are now in college and beyond.

 In her thirty-one years of mothering, Gina has traversed the parenting landscape and bridged the many divides between career mom and homeschooling mom; stage mom and soccer mom; cool mom and disciplinarian.
 She has performed her PTA duties in a total of twenty-one schools, both public and private.